cmusv/pysheetgrader-core/README.md

 PySheetGrader is a grading automation system for spreadsheet-based assignments.
 Spreadsheets are frequently used in data-oriented courses due to its WYSISWG nature and low learning curve, such as 18657 Decision Analysis for Software Engineers.
 Grading these assignments manually are tedious and error prone, and PySheetGrader helps the teaching team by automating the grading process.

-There are some research that was built for grading or validating spreadsheets, such as Thomas G. Hill's Excel grader [[1](#references)] and Reichwein et al.'s in-app validator [[2](#references)].
-However, they are not directly applicable for grading 18657's assignments.
-Hill's system needs to be run on Windows OS and the website is not available anymore, while Reichwein et al.'s system needs to be run inside spreadsheet app with [Forms/3](http://web.engr.oregonstate.edu/~burnett/Forms3/forms3.html) language.

-PySheetGrader fills the need that cannot be fulfilled by Hill's and Reichwein et al.'s systems: an automated grading system  that can be run on top Linux-based systems with open source dependencies.
-This is possible due to PySheetGrader's relience on [openpyxl](https://openpyxl.readthedocs.io/en/stable/) for processing spreadsheets and Sympy [[3](#references)] for formula comparison and execution.

-Due to the open source and Python-based implementation, PySheetGrader can be deployed into different operating systems and modified as necessary.
-In the 18657 course, PySheetGrader is deployed to [Vocareum](https://www.vocareum.com), where student can submit their assignment and get their grades automatically.

 ## How to setup

 Here are the files that need to be copied to make PySheetGrader works: